rukai/vulkano-text/readme.md

 ```

 You will also need to recreate DrawText when you recreate your swapchain e.g. due to window resize

+Note: The default font, if no font is given, is DejaVu

 ## Example Render
 ![Result:](screenshot.png)